 A suitable method for checking the emissivity of cathodes in mass production is by measuring the operating emission current at two or more different temperatures of the cathode or, in other words, at different heater powers.
 A curve representing the operating current as a function of heater power will be called an underheating characteristic, and three such characteristics of different valves are shown in Fig. 49.
-If curve (a) is considered first, two parts of this may be clearly distinguished, a steeply rising part (a_1) at low temperatures, passing at higher temperatures to the second part (a_2) which is nearly independent of temperature.
+If curve (a) is considered first, two parts of this may be clearly distinguished, a steeply rising part (a1) at low temperatures, passing at higher temperatures to the second part (a2) which is nearly independent of temperature.
 This shape of the underheating characteristic may be explained in the following way.

-The cathode current at low temperatures (a_1) is nearly a saturated current which increases rapidly with temperature.
-If the temperature increased. the is saturated current. however, passes gradually into the space-charge current which is nearly temperature independent (a_2) , the cooler ends of the cathode being affected last.
+The cathode current at low temperatures (a1) is nearly a saturated current which increases rapidly with temperature.
+If the temperature is increased, the saturated current, however, passes gradually into the space-charge current which is nearly temperature independent (a2), the cooler ends of the cathode being affected last.

 An underheating characteristic as represented by curve (a) will be obtained for a fully activated cathode.
 If the cathode is an inferior emitter, the saturated current, measured at the same heater power, will be smaller and the initial rise of the curve will therefore be less steep.
 The passage from the saturated region into the space-charge region will then occur at a higher heater power and will be less marked (see curve (b)).
 The steepness of the initial rise and the position and markedness of the bend into the nearly horizontal part of the curve may therefore be taken as a measure for the emissivity of the cathode.
 Deviations in the geometry of the valve, for instance a variation in the clearance between control grid and cathode, will produce a parallel shift of the horizontal part of the curve (c) and can therefore be distinguished easily from a variation in emission.
-The application of underheating characteristics for testing and comparing the quality of different types of core nickel in mass production of valves has been described by Acker1 and McCormack.1 During such tests the current density must not be taken too high at the low temperatures in order to avoid impairing the cathode (cf. Mie1).